 - Arginine HCL: Arginine is another nitric oxide booster.
 HCL is hydrochloride, making the arginine more stable, consequently increasing its bioavailability.*

 - Agmatine Sulfate:A supplement with extensive scientific studies backing it, Agmatine is a naturally occurring derivative of the amino acid Arginine.
-It has some added benefits though; may ease aches and pains, and can even help relieve symptoms of anxiety and depression.
+It has some added benefits though; may ease aches and pains.*

 - Peak O2 Blend: Scientifically developed blend of mushroom strains shown to improve performance and power output.* These mushrooms are powerful adaptogens — a natural substance that help athletes adapt to physical and mental stress.* Contains high levels of what’s called a “master” antioxidant.
 Helps fight oxidative damage.* A decrease in oxidative damage = faster recovery,* ability to train longer.* Peak O2 can also improve oxygen uptake and oxygen utilization.*